Blue Ash Mayor's Court

-The Blue Ash Mayor’s Court is presided over by the Mayor of Blue Ash and cases are tried by the Prosecutor.
-Court is generally held the second and fourth Wednesdays of each month but there are exceptions.
-Refer to the link below for the court calendar.
+The Blue Ash Mayor’s Court is presided over by Magistrate John O’Shea.
+Court is generally held the second and fourth Wednesdays of each month at 2:00 PM, but there are exceptions.
+Scroll down for a link to the court calendar.

 At the bottom of your ticket, you will see the court to which you have been cited.
 The ticket will show the court’s name, the court’s address, and the date and time you must appear before the court.
 For questions regarding appearances in Blue Ash Mayor’s Court, please call (513) 745-8554.
-For questions regarding appearances in Hamilton County Municipal Court, please call 513-946-6041 for traffic and 513-946-6040 for criminal matters.
+For questions regarding appearances in Hamilton County Municipal Court, please call (513) 946-5656.
+Hamilton County Juvenile Court may be reached at (513) 946-9414.

 You have the right to be represented by an attorney in all proceedings in Mayor’s Court; however, you are not required to have an attorney in order to appear in Mayor’s Court.
 If you wish to exercise your right to an attorney but have not had an opportunity to contact one before appearing in court, you may obtain a reasonable continuance of your case in order for you to contact an attorney.
 If you wish to exercise your right to an attorney but cannot afford one, you may be entitled to have an attorney appointed to represent you, free of charge, if you meet certain eligibility requirements.

-If you are not paying out, then you must appear in court.
-Doing neither may result in a warrant for your arrest, your driver's license being forfeited, and your vehicle registration being blocked.
+If you do not pay the citation then you must appear in court.
+Failing to appear or pay the citation will result in the issuance of a warrant for your arrest, a forfeiture (cancellation) of your driver's license regardless of state of issue, and your vehicle registration being blocked from renewal.